Darthion/Docs/intro.md

 To empower the decentralised applications (Dapps) ecosystem

 ## Vision
-Dithereum's vision is not only to be the best public blockchain, but also to focus on the discovery and support of high-potential developers and innovative projects.
-Relying on the world's largest trading ecosystem, Dithereum is committed to becoming the birthplace of innovative technologies and innovative businesses, and building a complete ecological loop of technology development, application promotion, and trading.
+Darthion's vision is not only to be the best public blockchain, but also to focus on the discovery and support of high-potential developers and innovative projects.
+Relying on the world's largest trading ecosystem, Darthion is committed to becoming the birthplace of innovative technologies and innovative businesses, and building a complete ecological loop of technology development, application promotion, and trading.

-## Dithereum’s Performance
+## Darthion’s Performance
 - TPS: 100,000+
 - Average block interval: 3s